Monu Goyat: Season 4

 Goyat made his debut in Pro Kabaddi League playing for the Bengal Warriors.
 He scored 59 points in 13 games and was among the top 15 raiders in the league.
 He was one of the primary raiders for the Bengal Warriors.

 Season 5

 Goyat was bought by the Patna Pirates for the 2017 Pro Kabaddi League season and had a fruitful year with the team, scoring 191 raid points in 26 matches with an average of 7.34 points per match, finishing as the fourth highest scoring raider in the league.
 Of those 191 raid points, he scored 45 in do-or-die situations, making him the second most successful raider in this category.

 Season 6

 Monu Goyat became the biggest purchase in the history of the league when he was bagged by the Haryana Steelers for ₹15.1 million in the 2018–19 Pro Kabaddi League season.
 He captained the side in the absence of Surender Nada.
 Goyat scored 160 raid points in 20 matches with an average of 8 raid points per match.

+Season 7

+Monu Goyat was bought by UP Yoddhas for 93 lakhs in the 2019 Pro Kabaddi League Season 7 auction.
+In PKL 7, he played 14 matches and scored a total of 70 points with a 43% raid strike rate.

+Season 8

+In Pro Kabaddi Season 8, Monu Goyat was released by the UP Yoddhas team for the Pro Kabaddi League Season 8 auction.
+In the 2021-22 Pro Kabaddi League season auction, Monu was bought by Patna Pirates for a base price of 20 lakhs.
+He played 14 matches for Patna Pirates and scored a total of 93 points.